Toulmin Prize for 2019

 About the Toulmin Prize

 The Toulmin Prize, established in 2008 and awarded annually, is a short-story prize commemorating the work of one of north-east Scotland's finest exponents of written Doric.
-In addition to a cash prize of £500, the winning entry will be published in Leopard Magazine and subsequently featured on the website of the Scots Language Centre.
+There is a cash prize of £500 for the winning entry.
 The award for the best entry will be made at the University of Aberdeen, where the winning story will be read out by the well-known north-east writer, Sheena Blackhall.

 Emeritus Professor Ian Russell, former Director of the Elphinstone Institute at the University of Aberdeen, says: 'We’re proud to be able to honour John Reid and his work in this way.
 His writing is powerful, evocative and witty, and he is one of the finest exponents of writing in the North-East.
 We have had a terrific response to the previous competitions and the standard of entries has been superb.'